ylify/VEHoP/README.md

       #Once finished, a new environment named phylogenomics will be created, with most dependencies installed.
     mamba activate phylogenomics
       #(if mamba is not installed in your system, use conda)
-Note: I most of many software and packages into the pipeline.
+Note: I have integrated most of many software and packages into the pipeline.
 Of them, only HmmCleaner.pl could not be configured by conda/mamba.

 Installation of HmmCleaner.pl (cd Homolog-phylogeny-XX):